OpenMDAO/OpenMDAO/openmdao/docs/getting_started/index.rst

 .. note::

     The [all] suffix to the install command ensures that you get all the optional dependencies (e.g. for testing and visualization).
-You can omit this for a bare bones installation.
+You can omit this for a minimal installation.

 .. _paraboloid_min: